ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/bugs/reporting-bugs/index.md

 ## Security bugs

-If you want to report a security bug, please follow [Reporting Security Bugs].
+If you want to report a security bug, please head over to [Bughunters].

 That covers how to securely and privately report issues to the right group.
+ChromeOS Security is no longer using the [public issue tracker] for ChromeOS security bugs.
+Moreover, please do *not* use the default [crbug.com/new] system.
-Please do *not* use the default [crbug.com/new] system as that creates public bugs which anyone can view.
+That will fail to reach the right people, and it also creates public bugs that anyone can view.

+The [Bughunters rules] cover all the details of which ChromeOS bugs are considered security vulnerabilities.
 Note that while the Chrome browser does not consider physically-local attacks to be inside its threat model, ChromeOS does include certain physically-local attacks in its threat model.
 The reason for this difference is that while the Chrome browser does not control the operating system it runs on, on ChromeOS we are responsible for the entire system.
 This means that ChromeOS does need to protect against certain physically-local attackers, such as at the lock screen.
-See the [ChromeOS Security Severity Guidelines] for details.
+See the [ChromeOS Security Severity Guidelines] for more details.

 Also note that we do not handle account compromises with your Google account (e.g. someone stole your Gmail password).
 Please see the [Google Account Help document](https://support.google.com/accounts/answer/7539929) and related articles instead.